shapoco/shapofont/README.md

 ## Font Design using Image Editor

-ShapoFonts are designed using Microsoft Paint and converted to various font formats by Python scripts.
+ShapoFonts are designed using Microsoft Paint and converted to some font formats by Python scripts.

 ![](./img/designing_with_mspaint.png)